VishalBam/Task-Manager/README.md

 A simple Task Manager application built with PHP, MySQL, HTML, CSS, and JavaScript.
 This application enables users to perform basic CRUD operations - Create, Read, Update, and Delete tasks.

 ## Features
-- **Create**: Add new tasks with titles and descriptions.
+- **Create**: Implement a form to add a new task.
+Each task should have a title and a description.
-- **Read**: Display a list of tasks on the main page, showcasing titles and brief descriptions.
+- **Read**: Display the list of tasks on the main page.
+Each task should show its title and a brief description.
-- **Update**: Edit details of existing tasks, including titles and descriptions.
+- **Update**: Provide a way to edit the details of an existing task.
+Include a form that allows the user to update the task's title and description.
-- **Delete**: Remove tasks from the list.
+- **Delete**: Add a button or option to delete a task from the list.

 ### Setup
  - Apache Server using xampp application.